norulshahlam/spring-security-tutorials/README.md

   since john can only get, not add new coupon, it will throw error. try to add coupon using john's

-  now do the whoel thing again for doug
+  now do the whole thing again for doug

+### Store Tokens in DB

+1. run sql in coupon-service\src\main\resources\tokentables.sql

+this tables will be used by spring to store tokens

+2. replace the InMemoryTokenStore() in AuthorizationServerConfig to store into db